-The employee who is the primary adopter can take paid time off for up to five adoption appointments.
+The primary adopter can also take paid time off for up to five adoption appointments.
 The other adopter can take unpaid time off for up to two appointments.

 Qualifying employees may take up to 52 weeks' adoption leave.
 Some surrogate parents are also entitled to adoption leave.

 If a couple jointly adopt a child, one adoptive parent may take adoption leave and the other may be able to take paternity leave and shared parental leave in broadly the same way as they do following the birth of a child (see above).

 Statutory Adoption Pay (SAP) is payable for 39 weeks and there is a qualifying service requirement of 26 weeks’ continuous employment.
 The rate of SAP is the same as SMP (see above).
 Adopters whose average weekly earnings are below the lower earnings limit for National Insurance purposes do not qualify for SAP but may qualify for other welfare benefits.

 Guidance for employers

 Include references to maternity, paternity and adoption rights in equality, diversity and work-life balance policies and promote these to staff.

-Monitor and evaluate take up of policies to ensure that they:
+Monitor and evaluate take up of available provisions to ensure that they: